HireAbo/awesome-interview-questions-5000-jobs/Information Technology IT/Data Science/Big Data Engineer.md

 Welcome to the Big Data Engineer Interview Preparation !
 This resource is designed to help you ace your Big Data Engineer interviews with confidence.

+Information Technology (IT) is a broad field that encompasses the management and use of technology to store, retrieve, transmit, and manipulate data.
+One specialized role within IT is Data Science, which involves extracting meaningful insights from large sets of complex data.
+Data Science professionals employ various techniques, including statistical analysis, machine learning, and data visualization, to uncover patterns and trends that drive business decision-making.
+A Big Data Engineer, on the other hand, focuses on the infrastructure and systems required to handle massive amounts of data.
+They design, develop, and maintain the architecture needed to process, store, and analyze vast volumes of data, ensuring its availability and reliability.

 ## 🚀 Overview

 Whether you're a seasoned Big Data Engineer or just starting in the field, this repository is tailored to enhance your interview readiness.
 We've curated a set of sample questions commonly asked in Big Data Engineer interviews to help you prepare and succeed.